YellowDucky123/PQ-Etherium-implementation/Python/README.md

 ## Overview

-This project implements the eXtended Merkle Signature Scheme (XMSS), a post-quantum cryptographic signature scheme based on hash functions.
+This Python implements the eXtended Merkle Signature Scheme (XMSS), a post-quantum cryptographic signature scheme based on hash functions.
 XMSS is a stateful hash-based signature scheme that provides security against attacks using quantum computers.

 The implementation follows the RFC 8391 specification and includes:
 - Winternitz One-Time Signature (WOTS) scheme